i-TechSupport-orlando/btenforce/README.md

 4. Create a policy to install `btenforce2.2.1.pkg` and run `btenforce-postinstall.sh` with the desired parameters.

 # Dependencies
 `blueutil` - https://github.com/toy/blueutil.
-The packaged release of `btenforce` contains `blueutil` version 2.9.
-Blueutil was originally written by Frederik Seiffert <ego@frederikseiffert.de>.
+The packaged release of `btenforce` contains `blueutil` version 2.9. `blueutil` was originally written by Frederik Seiffert <ego@frederikseiffert.de>.
 Copyright (c) 2011-2025 Ivan Kuchin.

 # Safari Prevention
 Most schools prefer students use Google Chrome due to the robust feature set designed spcificaly with schools in mind.
 The problem is macOS does not have an easy way to restrict its usage by end-users. `btenforce` effectively prevents Safari from being used because if the app is detected, it's killed.
 Hopefully Apple adds more robust web browser restrictions in a future version of macOS.
 Ensure that `btenforce` is installed after any workflows that require Safari such as before Chrome (or another browser) is installed. `btenforce` should not be enabled early in the enrollment process with `$SAFARI_CONTROL` set to `enforce`.